MIPS/gcc/gcc/config/rs6000/altivec.md

   operands[3] = gen_reg_rtx (GET_MODE (operands[0]));
 })

 ;; Vector shift left in bits.
-Currently supported ony for shift ;; amounts that can be expressed as byte shifts (divisible by 8).
+Currently supported only for shift ;; amounts that can be expressed as byte shifts (divisible by 8).
 ;; General shift amounts can be supported using vslo + vsl.
 We're ;; not expecting to see these yet (the vectorizer currently